 Thus ends the first tale of Lois Lane’s life, and the beginning of her startling adventures to document the existence of this mental marvel and physical wonder, devoted to daring deeds that will reshape the destiny of a world.

 Every year on the anniversary of her first day, Perry White has thrown an office party to celebrate.
 Then one time he became sentimental, and opened up. “...
 When Lois first asked me for a job, I told her I would hire her if she brought me three scoops in three days!
 She did it ... w/out Superman’s help!”

-Picking up the cue, Lois blows out the candles and picks up the knife.
-She gives the first slice to Perry, and takes over.
+Picking up the cue, Lois blows out the candles, gives the first slice to Perry, and takes over.
 On the first day Perry handed her a couple of leads, and she chose the easiest one: securing evidence on a team of safe-crackers.
 She went dressed as a cleaning lady and boldly entered their lair.
 She then kicked over the waste paper basket, plugged in her vacuum cleaner, and turned it on.
 This brazen act turned up pure gold when a torn-up note was recovered and when taped back together, implications were deduced, and arrest warrants then issued.
 Los had her first scoop.
 By now slices had been made, and plates started to go around.

 • AN UNTOLD STORY + DEMAND CLASSIC

 [-1942-] One time Lois and Clark teamed up to track down the Talon, titular head to a gang of thieves.
 She later returned to her desk, thinking she was going to write up a scoop, only to learn that Clark got there first.